Aartigore14/CalcApp/README.md

 # CalcApp 🧮

-NeoCalc is a modern, responsive, and user-friendly calculator built using **HTML, CSS, and JavaScript**.
+CalcApp is a modern, responsive, and user-friendly calculator built using **HTML, CSS, and JavaScript**.
 This project focuses on clean UI, smooth interactions, and core JavaScript logic, making it ideal for beginners and frontend practice.

 ---